 Mark Lill is a numbers guy.
-So when his wife, Faith, experienced atrial fibrillation (Afib), received a regurgitation diagnosis and was told she needed open heart surgery, he sought out a second opinion.
+So when his wife, Faith, experienced atrial fibrillation, received a regurgitation diagnosis and was told she needed open heart surgery, he sought out a second opinion.
 In fact, he talked to four additional doctors at four different medical centers.

-“When I found out that I might need heart surgery, we were scared — scared of the surgery and scared of what might happen,” remembers Faith.
+“When I found out that I might need heart surgery, we were scared — scared of the surgery and scared of what might happen,” Faith recalls.

 After a thorough review of doctors and treatment plans, the Lills returned to Rush and interventional cardiologist Clifford Kavinsky, MD, PhD, with an idea.